-If you are unable to lift the weight back to the top, there is no need to panic as you can twist your wrist on the bar and lock the bar into a safe place in the frame.
+If you cannot lift the weight back to the top, there is no need to panic as you can twist your wrist on the bar and lock the bar into a safe place in the frame.

-Hence, you need not worry about balancing your bar, which in turn means that you are free from injuring yourself while squatting.
+Hence, you need not worry about balancing your bar, which means that you are free from injuring yourself while squatting.

-But squat racks must be handled carefully after knowing how to use it; otherwise, you might find it intimidating to exercise using it.
+But squat racks must be handled carefully after knowing how to use them; otherwise, you might find it intimidating to exercise using them.

 That’s because if you lose balance or cannot lift the weight attached, you cannot lock movement, unlike your Smith machine.